 8. Note hardware platform (PC vs. PlayStation vs. Switch, etc.), platform model (Base PS4 vs. PS4 Pro vs. PS5 BC, e.g.) and in case of PC the operating system.

-When we test games along the two main criteria, we categorize them in one of three ratings each.
+When we test games along the two main criteria, we categorize them in one of three/four ratings each.
 In the description of each test we detail the factors that lead to our judgment.

 Offline play: